ad-freiburg/qlever/src/libqlever/npm/README.md

 [QLever](https://github.com/ad-freiburg/qlever) is a fast SPARQL engine for knowledge graphs.
 This package contains QLever compiled to WebAssembly (via Emscripten), so you can build RDF indexes and run SPARQL queries directly in the browser or in Node.js, no server required.
+QLever for WebAssembly is currently still experimental and is not as efficient as native builds.

 ## Usage